Designations Congruent with Things: Chapter 26

 “Draygon,” the student says.

-“Draygon,” Newton repeats, “As in ‘my parents are nerds and were going for a Draygon Targaryen, First of his Name type deal’?
-Or, like, ‘my parents are cool and named me after Draygon of Metroid: Galactic Fringe fame.
+“Draygon,” Newton repeats, delighted.
+“As in, ‘My parents are nerds and were going for a Draygon Targaryen, First of his Name type deal?’
+Or, like, ‘My parents are cool and named me after Draygon of Metroid: Galactic Fringe fame.’
 Waaait.
-When were you even born.
+When were you born?
 No, don’t tell me.
 I’m trying not to dwell on my own mortality these days.”

 “Um?”
 Draygon says.